Snowflake (a Rocky Mountain Blizzard snow bike) loves to play on rock and dirt near the north end of Wire Mesa. Photos by Bruce on November 18, 2016.

 2. the trail makes a slow left semi-circle turn,

-with a cliff to your right and a big rock shelf to your left.
+your right and a big rock shelf to your left.

 3. if you find yourself southbound a canyon ahead to your right,